NWise-DrownedOctopus/Errour_RS/README.md

 # WEB BUILD NOTES

-- Aim to keeo .wasm under 5mb for quick load time
+- Aim to keep .wasm under 5mb for quick load time
 - Consider streaming in art/audio assets so as to remove them from .wasm if size becumes an issue